akmlfhmi/ICCSCI2026/README.md

 This repository contains supporting files for my Final Year Project / ICCSCI 2026 research project.

-The uploaded files are used as evidence for testing, source code implementation, packet capture analysis, and result documentation.
+The files in this repository are provided as supporting evidence for source code implementation, Wireshark packet capture testing, and result documentation.

 ---